wanyuac/Taxonomy_toolkit/README.md

-# Kraken\_tools
-Scripts facilitating taxonomical analysis using kraken 2 and bracken.
+# Scripts facilitating taxonomical analysis using Kraken 2 and Bracken
 By Yu Wan

 Latest update of documentation: 28 May 2022